bengland2/openstack-osd-discovery/README.md

 * --journal-pattern - regular expression for Ceph journal devices
 * --min-journals-per-node - positive integer, error reported if fewer journals than this found on node

-WARNING: due to introspection bug 1466045 in reporting system disk info, this script doesn't always work correctly unless you specify the OSD size parameter.
+NOTE: due to introspection bug 1466045 in guessing system disk, you may need to provide root disk hints to OOO, this script doesn't do that, yet.
-If we decide to implement something based on introspection data we should increase priority of bz 1466045.

-I've tested it in two smaller openstack configs, will try to test it in a bigger one if possible.
+This script has been tested with a 192-OSD scale lab configuration including Dell 730xd servers.
+It correctly generated yaml for 192 OSDs.
+For example:

+    ./introspect-for-osds.py --result-dir ../introspect_dir3 \
+      --journal-pattern 'nvme[0-9]n1' \
+      --device-size 500 \
+      --device-name-pattern 'sd[b-z]' \

+For best results:
+* review yaml before using it, this tool is new and could have bugs.
+* specify OSD drive size
+* specify journal drive name pattern
+* specify OSD device name pattern